Christmas Morning Monkey Bread

 Next, combine the white sugar and cinnamon in a large baggie.

-Toss dough balls in the baggie, a few at a time, until well coated.
+Toss dough balls in the cinnamon sugar mixture in the baggie, a few at a time, until well coated.
 Then, place the balls in a prepared bundt pan.
 Continue until all dough balls are coated and in pan.

-monkey bread dough balls coated well and in bundt pan
+Monkey bread dough balls coated in cinnamon sugar and in bundt pan.

 Melt butter and brown sugar in a saucepan over medium heat.
 Pour sauce over dough in bundt pan.